Websoft9Archive/ansible-gitlab/docs/else-faq.md

 #### GitLab support multi-language?

-Yes
+Yes, you can change the language from the Admin Panel of GitLab

 #### Where is the database connection configuration of GitLab?

-Database configuration information in *metabase.conf* in the GitLab installation directory, [refer to the installation directory](/stack-components.md#metabase)
+Database configuration information in */etc/gitlab/gitlab.rb* in the [GitLab directory](/stack-components.md#gitlab)

+#### Can I remote connect PostgreSQL?

+No, Omnibus GitLab use the PostgreSQL Peer Authentication mode for local connection

 #### If there is no domain name, can I deploy GitLab?